edadma/backslash/docs/regular-command-reference.md

 ### Exceptions

-If the argument is not numerical, an exception is thrown.
+If the argument is not a string or numerical, an exception is thrown.

 join